plone/training/voltoaddons/07-misc-addons.rst

       modify,
     };

+Q: How can I avoid customizing components?
+A: Try to wrap them in other components

 Some other stuff that addons can do:

 - Register custom Express middleware.
 You could, for example, include a custom